HELPLINE 0870 185 1840

 - Claims For Dependents

-UK GRANT OF PROBATE - DUTY OF EXECUTORS
+GRANT OF PROBATE SOLICITOR - DUTY OF EXECUTORS

-Executor’s Duties Under A Grant Of Probate ~ In order to fulfill their legal duties, the person named as executor in a will must first obtain a grant of probate from the Probate Registry, which is a division of the High Court of Justice.
-The grant of probate vests the executor with the authority to collect and account for the deceased’s assets.
+In order to fulfill their legal duties, the person named as executor in a will must first obtain a Grant of Probate from the Probate Registry, which is a division of the High Court of Justice.
+The Grant of Probate vests the executor with the authority to collect and account for the deceased’s assets.
 It also grants the executor the power to distribute the assets to the beneficiaries of the will, be it specific gifts or money from the liquidation of the estate’s assets.
-The executor’s role in probate is of paramount importance.
-It is an enormous amount of personal responsibility for one person to take on.
-For that reason, many executors opt to hire a solicitor to act on their behalf and carry out their duties.
+The executor’s role in probate is of paramount importance due to the amount of personal responsibility.
+For that reason, many executors opt to employ a solicitor to act on their behalf and carry out their duties.

 Once all of the requisite approvals have been obtained, the executor will then begin the work of managing the assets.
 The first step is to gather all of the deceased’s assets and use whatever amount is necessary to pay any liabilities.
 After all of the liabilities have been met, the executor will then distribute the assets of the estate according to the instructions in the will.